grab/engineering-blog/_posts/2021-01-26-mirror-cache-blog.md

 We also extended mirror cache in some other services and found similar promising results.

-####Acknowledgements
+---

-A huge shout out to Haoqiang Zhang and Roman Atachiants for their inputs into the final design.
-Special thanks to the Driver Backend team at Grab for their contribution.
+<small class="credits">A huge shout out to Haoqiang Zhang and Roman Atachiants for their inputs into the final design.
+Special thanks to the Driver Backend team at Grab for their contribution.</small>

+---

 ## Join us